 “Hello again, Jakob,” Gran said, coming up behind me.
 “Oh, you brought friends.”

-I swung the door open wide, revealing the small, leather-bound army behind him.
+I swung the door wide, revealing the small, leather-clad army behind him.
 Men and women crowded together in the hallway.
 Several were open carrying military-grade weapons.
 No wonder The Jokers had taken off.

 “Ready to go?”
 Jakob asked.